Freelancer-Protocol/docs/example.md

     </div>
 </div>

-Lisa accepts now accepts the milestone. **Freelancer Protocol** deducts the full \£250 from Steve, and both parties receive an email and a notification.
+**Lisa accepts accepts the editted milestone.** Freelancer Protocol deducts the full \£250 from Steve, and both parties receive an email and a notification.

  <div class ="two-cards">
     <div class ="example-image tiny-small">